XaviGT10/XaviGT10/README.md

 ## 👤About me:👤

 Hello!
 My name is Xavier, although I rather be called Xavi.
-I'm a 21 year old guy working at NEORIS as a Data Analyst on the Analytics and IA deoartment.
+I'm a 21 year old guy working at NEORIS as a Data Analyst on the Analytics and IA department.
 I invite you to consult my CV!